subfuzion/fargate-chat/README.md

 Some ideas:

-If you want to take this to the next level, try creating a clusted redis service or making the chat front end autoscale.
+If you want to take this to the next level, try creating a clustered redis service or making the chat front end autoscale.
 Another good thing to experiment with is adding IAM roles to your tasks.